EwellNeuroLab/Seizure-Analysis-GUI/README.md

 ## Editing the GUI
 In order to edit the GUI, open MATLAB (R2021b or newer).
 Go to APPS -> Design App.
 Open the SeizureAnalysisEwellLab.mlapp file.
 Go to Code View.

+**_Custom-written seizure detection algorithm_**

+The user may use their own algorithm to detect seizures.
+In order to demonstrate how to do this, we added a second, spectral-based algorithm.
+The algorithm is wrapped up in the CustomSeizureDetection() function and contains the following features:

+1)  Input of any custom-written detection algorithm - the LFP read by the GUI
+2)  Incorporate the input fields, such as FreqRange and Channel to provide user settings for any kind of algorithm (optional)
+3)  Output - Seizure Onset, Seizure Offset and Duration vectors measured in seconds (N events means N long vectors) - that are crucial to ensure that the scoring works well!
+Moreover, an output mat file where any information about the seizure can be saved.

+When the user wishes to use their own algorithm, the content of this function needs to be replaced to any arbitrary algorithm.

 **_Modifying channel labels_**
 In our experiments, two channels were used for each mouse.
 Therefore only two labels are defined in the GUI - left and right.
 In order to modify/add more label do the following: